ozoidemi/ePaper_guest_dashboard/README.md

 As the first half-decent version, I still have a lot of work to do in this implementation.

 Things I'm thinking of in no particular order:

+- Automate deleting the QR snapshot from HA.

 - Clean up the code.